 Managing the Integrity of Patient Identity in Health Information Exchange

-In order to successfully exchange health information and reap the benefits of HIE, organizations must maintain accurate patient identification information.
+In order to successfully exchange health information and reap the benefits of HIO, organizations must maintain accurate patient identification information.
 Patient identification integrity is a complex concept, and one that is not well understood throughout the healthcare industry.
 Many policy makers and industry leaders do not fully comprehend the negative effects of inaccurate patient identification information for even basic health information interchange.

 Surveying the RHIO Landscape- A Description of Current RHIO Models, with a Focus on Patient Identification